Information Technology Security Incident

 Hospital Charges

-In accordance with federal requirements, Capital Health provides information on its standard list of hospital charges.
+In accordance with federal requirements, Capital Health provides information on its standard list of hospital charges in a machine readable format.
 Charges are not the same as prices; charges are like a sticker price that is negotiated down for virtually all health care customers.
 They are contained in a large report called a chargemaster.
-For example, charge code 5471250 with the description “Diagnostic Imaging – CT Scan of Chest” lists the charge as $19,100.
-Capital Health is then paid approximately $115.
+For example, “CAT Scan of Chest With Contrast” has a gross charge of $19,100.
+Capital Health is then paid approximately $195.
 Our goal is for our consumers to have a full understanding of their medical expenses.

 Hospital charges are the amount a hospital bills an insurer for a service.
 For most patients, hospitals are reimbursed at a level well below charges.
 Patients covered by commercial insurance products have negotiated rates with hospitals.
 Patients covered by Medicare or Medicaid programs have hospital reimbursement rates determined by federal and state governments.